ufosc/club-website/CONTRIBUTING.md

 ### Request a Feature

-Check to see if the feature is already listed in our [TODO.md](docs/TODO.md).
-If it's not, describe the feature and why it would be beneficial.
+If it's not already an issue, describe the feature and why it would be beneficial.
 Create an [Issue](https://github.com/ufosc/club-website/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) with this description and add a feature enhancement label.
 We will do our best to respond quickly to it.

 ### Run Test